 Now that you have a house cleaning schedule set up, things should flow smoothly!
 Or…will they?
 Over one half of our household chores are comprised of tasks that must be performed on a daily basis.

 Cooking, baking, preparing food.
 Washing and putting away dishes.
 Sorting mail.
+Paying bills.
 Watering houseplants.
 Cleaning up toys.
 Changing diapers and chasing kids.
-Know what I mean?

 If you don’t have a ‘home’ for items within your home, they will always be underfoot and lend themselves to a unkempt atmosphere.
 Don’t have enough space for everything?
 Perhaps it’s time to either box up or get rid of some stuff!

 TIP 3: FINISH WHAT YOU START